-As noted above, we ceased granting awards under the 2019 Plan upon the effective date of our 2021 Plan (described above).
+As noted above, we expect to will cease granting awards under the 2019 Plan upon the effective date of our 2021 Plan (described above).
 Any outstanding awards will continue to be subject to the terms of the 2019 Plan and the applicable award agreements, until such awards are exercised or settled, or until they terminate or expire by their terms.